 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you are trying to quit smoking, acupuncture is a natural way to help you curb your craving for nicotine.
 Acupuncture, along with Chinese herbs and hypnotherapy, may not be as well-known as nicotine patches or gum.
-But they all can offer relief, especially in the acute phase of withdrawal when you’re wrestling with fatigue, irritability and gnawing cravings.
+Yet they all can offer relief, especially in the active phase of withdrawal when you’re wrestling with fatigue, irritability and gnawing cravings.

-As an acupuncturist, I target certain areas of the body for certain conditions.
+Acupuncturists target certain areas of the body for certain conditions.
 When it comes to helping smokers quit, pressure points in the ears are especially effective in suppressing cravings.
-The National Acupuncture Detoxification Association supports an entire protocol around this set of ear suppression points for addiction.
+The National Acupuncture Detoxification Association even has an entire protocol around this set of ear suppression points to combat addiction.

-In between acupuncture treatments, patients at home can use ‘ear seeds,’ a form of acupressure.
-This involves placing tiny balls on the ear with adhesive tape in targeted areas.
-This technique allows patients to self-treat by applying pressure to points on the ear to help temper the urge to smoke.
+In between acupuncture treatments, you can also use ear seeds at home — which work as a form of acupressure.
+This involves placing tiny balls on your ear with adhesive tape in targeted areas.
+This technique allows you to self-treat by applying pressure to points on the ear to help temper the urge to smoke.

 “The cranial nerves, accessed through the ears, stimulate the nervous system to suppress the urge for cigarettes,” explains Starkey.
 “We’re trying not only to suppress cravings, but also to engage the relaxation response.
 We’re really manipulating the body using needles and targeted pressure to help support people as they work through withdrawal symptoms.